pikepdf/pikepdf/docs/topics/pages.rst

-To preserve indirect references, use :meth:`pikepdf.Object.emplace`, which will (conceptually) delete all of the content of target and replace it with the content of source, thus preserving indirect references.
+To preserve indirect references, use :meth:`pikepdf.Object.emplace`, which will (conceptually) delete all of the content of target and replace it with the content of source, thus preserving indirect references to the page.

 .. ipython::